mlfoundations/tableshift/README.md

 ![tableshift logo](img/tableshift.png)

-This page provides an overview of the `tableshift` package and its functionality.

 # TableShift

 TableShift is a benchmarking library for machine learning with tabular data under distribution shift.
 The package is under active development.
 If you find an issue, please file a GitHub issue in the project repo.